RocketStarMan7285/LocalRepoND/README.md

 But I might as well us this repo to pratice front-end development...

 This started out as a local repository stored on my personal computer.
+As to how I did that:

+  - Run the command `git init` to initialize a git repository
+  - Make various commits to the local repo using `git add` then `git commit -m "some meaningful commit message would go here"`...
+  - Run these commands:
+    - `git remote add origin https://github.com/<username>/<address.git>`: link the local project to a GitHub repo (`origin` is the default name for the main remote repo)
+    - `git branch -M main`: `-M` option of `git branch` renames the current branch to `main` (the default branch name used by GitHub), regardless of what it was called before
+    - `git push -u origin main`: pushes the **local** main branch to the remote repo (`origin`), the `-u` flag sets the upstream link between local and remote branches
 # Contents
   - `index.html:` a html file